Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Turkey is known for its delicious and diverse cuisine, influenced by its history and cultural heritage.
 Some traditional Turkish foods you MUST try when visiting:

-- Kebabs: Turkish kebabs are a must-try.
+- Kebabs: A must-try when you plan your trip to Turkey.
+Turkish kebabs are a must-try when you plan your trip to Turkey.
 You can find different types, such as shish kebab (grilled meat on a skewer), Adana kebab (spicy minced meat), and doner kebab (slow-cooked meat on a rotating spit)

 - Baklava: this sweet pastry is made with layers of phyllo dough, nuts, and syrup or honey.
 It’s often served with a cup of Turkish tea or coffee.
 I strongly suggest you pick some up to share with your friends and family back home!